LadislavSopko/lsf/.memory-bank/progress.md

 ## Current Status

-LSF is at version 1.2, with a fully defined specification and partial implementation in Python and TypeScript.
-The project is in active development, focusing on completing the core implementations and adding comprehensive test coverage.
+LSF is at version 1.2, with a fully defined specification and complete implementations in Python and TypeScript.
+Both implementations have comprehensive test suites with 100% pass rates.
+The Python and TypeScript packages have been built and prepared for publication.
+The project is now focusing on completing API documentation, creating more examples, and preparing for package publication.

 ### Milestones Completed

 - ✅ Core specification v1.2
 - ✅ Basic repository structure
-- ✅ Core Python implementation
+- ✅ Core Python implementation with tests
+- ✅ Core TypeScript implementation with tests
+- ✅ Memory Bank documentation
+- ✅ Python package preparation
+- ✅ TypeScript package preparation

 ### Milestones In Progress

-- ⚠️ Python test suite
-- ⚠️ TypeScript implementation
 - ⚠️ Documentation expansion
+- ⚠️ Performance benchmarking
+- ⚠️ Package publications

 ## Known Issues

 ### General

-- ⚠️ Missing comprehensive test coverage
 - ⚠️ Limited usage examples
+- ⚠️ No automated performance benchmarks

 ### Python Implementation

-- ⚠️ Binary data handling edge cases
+- ⚠️ Binary data handling edge cases need more documentation
-- ⚠️ No automated performance benchmarks
+- ⚠️ No published PyPI package yet

 ### TypeScript Implementation

-- ⚠️ Module path resolution in TypeScript
+- ⚠️ Browser compatibility needs more testing
-- ⚠️ Missing decoder implementation
+- ⚠️ No published NPM package yet
-- ⚠️ Jest to Vitest transition needed

 ## Next Release Target

+Version 1.2 implementations are functionally complete, and the next steps involve:

+1. 🚀 Package publication on PyPI and NPM
+2. 🚀 Documentation enhancements
+3. 🚀 Performance benchmarking and optimization
-The next focus is completing v1.2 implementations with full test coverage, then beginning work on v1.3 which will focus on:
+4. 🚀 Planning for v1.3 which will focus on:

-- 🚀 Performance optimizations
-- 🚀 Extended type system
+   - Extended type system
+   - Performance optimizations
-- 🚀 C# implementation
+   - C# implementation
-- 🚀 Integration guides for popular LLM frameworks
+   - Integration guides for popular LLM frameworks